 From Federal Triangle:

 The White House Visitor Center has a great gift shop.
-Here you can get the official White House Christmas Ornament!
+This is the place where you can get the official White House Christmas Ornament!

 There is also a gift shop at 701 15th St NW called White House Gifts.
 Here can take a photo of yourself sitting behind a replica of the Presidential desk in the Oval Office!